Seasonal Brews on Tap

 Color: Pale Gold

-This beer is ever evolving and we have now settled on a Lager style.
+This beer on tap is ever evolving and we have now settled on a Lager style.
 As a Lager, we found the bright fruit flavor and clean finish we were striving for.
 This beer is slightly malty and subtly fruity; neither flavor overpowers the other which gives us this smooth, drinkable beer, with a hint of refreshing blueberry.
 The blueberries add a hint of purple making it tasty and attractive!

 Style: Blueberry Lager